cbsinteractive/avia-js-code-interview/README.md

 ## Questions
 The following tasks are meant to be completed in a reasonable amount of time.
 The goal is to see how you approach a problem and how you structure your code.
 We are not looking for a perfect solution, but rather a solution that is well thought out and well structured.
 We are also not looking for a complete solution, but rather a solution that is complete enough to demonstrate your skills.
 Please feel free to ask any questions you may have.

+### Task
-1. Write a utility function that loads the following HLS manifest and parses it into a list of objects describing each stream rendition:
+> Write a utility function that loads the following HLS manifest and parses it into a list of objects describing each stream rendition:
     - https://test-streams.mux.dev/x36xhzz/x36xhzz.m3u8

+### Bonus
-1. After completing step 1, using react, render each item in a HTML list in ascending order of bandwidth.
+> After completing step 1, using react, render each item in a HTML list in ascending order of bandwidth.
 Display the following properties for each item:
     - url
     - program id
     - name